Vivek-04022001/documentation/plone.app.dexterity/reference/manipulating-content-objects.md

 context = createObject("example.type")
 ```

-At this point, the object is not wrapped with an acquisition.
+At this point, the object isn't wrapped with an acquisition.
 You can wrap it explicitly by calling the following.

 ```python